MrGrappleMan/aldehyde/README.md

 ## 📖 Overview

-An efficent desktop with tweaks and essential tools, for power users.
-It cuts out the overhead to aim for a real world experience with tools you would actually need.
+A Bazzite based desktop built for power users with a modern and experimental stack.

 ## ✨ Extraoridnaries

-- **COSMIC Desktop** 🌌 --- Pre-tweaked for productivity.
-Custom keyboard shortcuts for quick switching, window management, and task automation.

-- **Custom TuneD profiles** ⚡ --- Prefers system efficiency by default Adjusts based on workload
+- **Desktop Environment** 🖥️ --- COSMIC, bundled with plenty of extensions and tweaked for productivity

+- **Power Management** ⚡ --- TuneD, default bias towards energy efficiency, while providing maximum potential performance

 - **Kernel Args + SysCtl** 🛠️ --- Extensively optimized for performance
 dynamics with efficiency in mind, utilizing modern provisions at their current safe maximum potential

-- **Sensible Configurations** 🧠 --- Modified for a logical system modus operandi, quitting QoS for good when it is not needed, parallelize tasks and not intentionally suffocate one for the benefit for the other.
-Prioritize, not block.
+- **Sensible Fixed Configs** 🧠 --- Modified for logical system operation, with advanced schedulers for both I/O and the CPU

-- **No nonsense** --- Straightforward, avoids compatibility overhead
+- **No nonsense** 🏹 --- Straightforward, avoids compatibility overhead, and Steam.
+Yeah, sry had to keep image size small for faster updates.

 ## Install